michaelnisi/troubled/data/posts/2012/static-websites.md

 {
   "title": "Static Websites",
-  "description": "Static websites are easy to maintain, fast and search engine friendly, harnessing GitHub, they can provide a sufficiently pleasant publishing experience.", "template": "article.jade",
+  "description": "Static websites are easy to maintain, fast and search engine friendly; harnessing GitHub, they can provide a sufficiently pleasant publishing experience.", "template": "article.jade",
   "date": "2012-05-17",
   "path": "2012/05"